 Black Alumni Council

-Founded in 1976, the NIU Black Alumni Council works to support black students at NIU and to be a resource for NIU's black alumni.
-NIUBAC has given more than $35,000 in Fanny Ruth Patterson Scholarship Awards, named for the first black student to graduate from NIU.
+Founded in 1976, the NIU Black Alumni Council (NIUBAC) works to support black students at NIU and to be a resource for NIU's black alumni.
+Between 1988 - 2021, the NIUBAC has given more than $99,000 in Fanny Ruth Patterson Scholarship Awards, which is named for the first black student to graduate from NIU.
 The BAC host a variety of events each year, including networking events, football watch parties, and the annual Black Alumni Council Weekend.
 Learn more by visiting the NIU Alumni Association events page.